cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version1/screenshots/13.png)

-Put `admin` / `admin` as username / password and log in into administrative page:
+Put `admin` / `admin` as username / password and log in into administrative page (yeah, that's default login and password of django example app, who knows how many of production apps are still using these credentials):

 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version1/screenshots/14.png)